Brain Science Evolves Beyond Appearances – It’s A Process Not An Event

 ~ Werner Heisenberg

 This page assembles experienced Core Critical Thinkers with the foresight to explain how new mind-science can find improved applications.
-While similar to Galileo in using technology with advanced perceptions to draw new maps through undiscovered territories, Core Critical Thinkers also lead us away from the current dogma of homogenized, categorical psychiatric labels.
+While similar to Galileo in using technology with advanced perceptions to draw new maps through undiscovered territories, Core Critical Thinkers lead us away from the current dogma of homogenized, categorical psychiatric labels.

 Core answers require Critical Thinking vision – transcendent thinking to appreciate a more complete, humanized and ultimately customized biomedical awareness.